-SyncPacks.
+• SyncPacks.
 A SyncPack contains all the code and logic needed to perform integrations on the PowerFlow platform.
-You can access the latest steps, applications, and configuration objects for a third-party integration (such as ServiceNow, Cherwell, or Restorepoint) by downloading the most recent SyncPack for that integration.
-You can download SyncPacks from the PowerPacks page at the ScienceLogic Support Site at https://support.sciencelogic.com/s/.
-You can access all SyncPacks that have been uploaded to your PowerFlow system on the SyncPacks page (3).
+You can access the latest steps, applications, and configuration objects for a third-party application (such as ServiceNow, Cherwell, or Restorepoint) by downloading the most recent SyncPack for that application.
+You can download SyncPacks from the PowerPacks & SyncPacks page at the ScienceLogic Support Site at https://support.sciencelogic.com/s/.
+You can access all SyncPacks that have been uploaded to your PowerFlow system on the SyncPacks page in the PowerFlow user interface (3).